 A Quick Guide to RSU Tax Rates in Washington

 When it comes to understanding your compensation package, it’s crucial to know just how much makes it to your pocket.
-Restricted stock units (RSUs) are a great form of compensation when you work for major tech giants like Amazon and Microsoft, but you must understand how these benefits affect your taxable income.
+Restricted stock units (RSUs) are a great form of compensation when you work for major tech giants like Amazon, Microsoft, Google, and Meta, but you must understand how these benefits affect your taxable income.

-What can you expect from the RSU tax rate in Washington, where these two major companies are headquartered?
+What can you expect from the RSU tax rate in Washington, where Amazon and Microsoft are headquartered?
 And more importantly, how might the new capital gains tax in Washington state affect those RSU tax rates?

 Read on for everything you need to know.